ginaguzzo/2021_gut_eukaryotes_in_IBD/README.md

-*NOTE:* Due to data access constraints, all participant-associated metadata files have been removed.
+*NOTE:* Due to ethical requirements, all participant-associated metadata files have been removed.

 For reproducibility, example metadata files can be found in
 ```